 Revenues increased by \$1.0 million to a total of \$3.6 million for the year ended December 31, 2004 from \$2.6 million for the year ended December 31, 2003, representing an increase of 39%.
-This increase was due primarily to many of our customers reaching commercial and pre-commercial stages with their systems.
-Our contract revenue decreased approximately \$0.3 million while our product revenue increased approximately \$1.3 million.
+This increase was due primarily to several of our customers reaching commercial and pre-commercial stages with their systems.
+Our contract revenue decreased approximately \$300 thousand while our product revenue increased approximately \$1.3 million.
 Average unit sales price for displays decreased to \$372 in 2004 as compared to \$422 in 2003 as we increase our larger order fulfillment.
-Our current expectation is that revenue will continue to grow in 2005 if we successfully execute our business plan.